-Teen Wins $500,000 Lottery Scratch-Off Ticket – Plans To Give Parents $495,000
+Teen Wins $500,000 From Lottery Scratch-Off Ticket, Plans To Give Parents $495K

 The Michigan Lottery is going viral with an article titled “Ingham County Teen: Bulk of $500,000 Lottery Prize Going to Parents,” which was published on March 17.
-That’s because the article goes on to describe how a teenager in Ingham County, Michigan, plans to spend his winning $500,000 lottery win.
-Instead of going out and splurging most of his $500,000 Michigan Lottery win on himself and his friends, the anonymous lottery winner plans to spend most of the win on his parents as a way of thanking his parents for their support of him over his lifetime.
+That’s because the article goes on to describe how a teenager in Ingham County, Michigan, plans to spend his $500,000 lottery win.
+Instead of going out and splurging most of his $500,000 Michigan Lottery win on himself and his friends, the anonymous lottery winner plans to spend most of the win on his parents as a way of thanking them for their support of him over his lifetime.

 As seen on Google Maps, Ingham County houses popular cities in Michigan such as Lansing.
 With a population of more than 280,000 people in 2010, reports the census of that year, Ingham County enjoys a county seat of Mason.
 But the attention is more on the 19-year-old and his choice to give $495,000 of his lottery win to his parents.

 A truck stop in Williamston, not far from Lansing, is the location of the Sunoco gas station where the teen made his winning purchase.
 After the teenager spent $10 for at least one of the Michigan Lottery’s scratch-off ticket called Golden Wild Time, the instant game ended up paying off big time.
 The gas station is located at 2635 North Williamston Road.
-According to the unnamed teen, he stopped at the gas station after he gave a ride to a friend, and the truck stop had only one Golden Wild Time ticket left, so he bought it, in what must have seemed like an act of fate.
+According to the unnamed teen, he stopped at the gas station after he gave a ride to a friend.
+The truck stop had only one Golden Wild Time ticket left, so he bought it, in what must have seemed like an act of fate.

 Michigan teen who won lottery will give away most of $500,000 win https://t.co/uMB7KIBLbQ pic.twitter.com/I7Slm1YHKm